jhee-han/DRCT_InstantMesh/README.md

 # Things to do before running the model

-1. Download the weights for IPG (skip this step if you are only using the DRCT model).
+1. Download the weights for IPG (Skip this step if you are only using the DRCT model).
-2. Download the pretrained model for DRCT (skip this step if you are only using the IPG model).
+2. Download the pretrained model for DRCT (Skip this step if you are only using the IPG model).
 3. Remove every README.md file.
 4. In `SR_InstantMesh/IPG/options/test_mod/test_IPG_SR_x4.yml`, change the paths for `dataroot_lq` and `pretrain_network_g`.